-Folkestone, like many English seaside towns with its harbour and seafront, has seen significant changes during its 200-year history.
+Folkestone is a seaside town with harbour and seafront.
+It has seen significant changes during its 200-year history.
 The town has constantly evolved from a small fishing harbour to genteel Victorian resort with the arrival of the railway in the 1840s.
-It was a pivotal port of embarkation during both world wars and went on to become a freight and cargo port, ferry terminal and fairground.
+It was a pivotal port of embarkation during both world wars.
+After 1945 it went on to become a freight and cargo port, ferry terminal and fairground.

 A seafront in decline

-Passenger ferries ran until the late 1990s, when operators encountered growing competition and subsequently the port was closed.
+Passenger ferries ran until the late 1990s.
+At this time operators encountered growing competition and subsequently the port was closed.

-The Harbour underwent a period of decline, and in the following years hosted a large concrete lorry park, a collection of dilapidated buildings and a scrap metal yard.
+The Harbour underwent a period of decline.
+In the following years it hosted a large concrete lorry park, a collection of dilapidated buildings and a scrap metal yard.
 The Rotunda Amusement Park functioned as a popular attraction until it was closed in 2003.

 By the time we acquired the Harbour in 2004 and the Rotunda site in 2007, they had fallen into a state of serious disrepair.
 The area had been abandoned and was inaccessible to the public, providing no benefit to Folkestone.

-Since purchasing the site, we have repaired and restored damaged structures in the Harbour and brought new life and purpose to the area – including developing the extremely successful Harbour Arm.
+Since purchasing the site, we have repaired and restored damaged structures in the Harbour.
+These restorations have brought new life and purpose to the area – including developing the extremely successful Harbour Arm.
 However, in order to sustain this success, we must continue to develop within the masterplan.

 No longer derelict, today Folkestone Harbour and Seafront is a hive of activity with people of all ages enjoying themselves.